kayShahbaaz/hajj-covid-impact-analysis/README.md

 ---

-*This project was built for learning purposes.
+*This project is for learning purposes.
 All data is publicly available from official sources cited above.*